jghauser/papis.nvim/README.md

 Papis.nvim integrates with telescope to easily and quickly search one's bibliography.
 Open the picker and enter the title (or author, year, etc.) of the article you're looking for.
 Once you've found it, you can insert a citation, open attached files and notes, and edit the `info.yaml` file.
 When attempting to open a note where none exists, papis.nvim will ask to create a new one.

 Commands:

-- `:Papis search`: Opens the papis.nvim telescope picker
+- `:Papis search`: Opens the papis.nvim telescope or snacks picker

 With the picker open, the following (currently hardcoded) keymaps become available:

 - `f` (normal) / `<c-f>` (insert): Opens files attached to the entry
 - `n` (normal) / `<c-n>` (insert): Opens notes attached to the entry (asks for the creation of a new one if none exists)
 - `e` (normal) / `c-e` (insert): Opens the `info.yaml` file